Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

-The swing of a lathe is actually one of the most important parts of the device.
+The swing of a lathe is actually one of the most important parts of a lathe.
 And this is because the swing represents how big or small a workpiece can be used and worked with on a lathe.

 The lathe is basically used to rotate objects so that you can do cutting, sanding, and drilling.
 However, a lot of people are a bit confused about lathe swing.
 They don’t have a proper idea about it.
+Is it part of the lathe?
+Yes and no. Is it a lathe accessory or tool?
+No. Still confused?
 Don’t worry, that’s what this article is about.

 Now, both wood lathe and metal lathe have a swing, and the swing refers to the maximum diameter of a workpiece that can fit into the machine.
 To clear all your confusion regarding lathe swing, scroll ahead and read on.